 |8:00a||Half Marathon Start|

 Directions – The Church Ranch Office Park is located at 10170 Church Ranch Wy in Westminster, CO.
+From US36 you’ll go southwest on Church Ranch Blvd, then east on 103rd Ave and south on Church Ranch Wy to find the venue on the east side of the street.
 Click here for a map or to get directions.

 Parking – Athletes & spectators will be asked to park in the lots north, east and west of the office building, leaving the south lot accessible for volunteers and event operations.
 Please follow all parking signs & staff direction on race day.

 Time Limit – As much as we’d like to support each and every athlete through to the finish no matter what… parks, trails, vendors and volunteers all need to know when they can expect to be done for the day.
-Therefore, although there will be a strictly enforced, no exceptions, 6.5 hour time limit for the full marathon, we’ll be implementing the cut-off in a unique way to provide two options for all who might fall a bit behind.
+Therefore, although there will be a strictly enforced, no exceptions, 6.5 hour time limit for the full marathon, we’ll be implementing the cut-off in a unique way to provide a couple different options for all who might fall behind.

-1. Head for the finish line and be moved into the half marathon competition… fully eligible for awards & raffle prizes, or
+a.
+Head for the finish line and be moved into the half marathon competition… fully eligible for awards & prizes, or

 The above information is only that which is unique to this event.